-- A maximum number of credits is allowed in each of the five different sections; up to 205 credits can be earned, but only 100 credits are necessary for recertification. - The governing principle used to determine the appropriateness of an activity's inclusion for recertification credit is whether it reflects or falls into the archival domains defined in the ACA's "Role Delineation Statement" (acquisition and appraisal, arrangement and description, preservation, reference and access, outreach and advocacy, management of archival programs, and legal, ethical, and professional responsibilities). - ACA recognizes that more and more archives and records management positions require that the professional perform work in both fields.
+• A maximum number of credits is allowed in each of the five Max Allowed different sections; up to 165 credits can be earned during the five- Section B 60 year petition period, but only 60 credits are necessary for Section C 45 Section D 30 recertification.
+Section E 30

+• The governing principle used to determine the appropriateness of an activity's inclusion for recertification credit is whether it reflects or falls into the archival domains defined in the ACA's "Role Delineation Statement" (acquisition and appraisal, arrangement and description, preservation, reference and access, outreach and advocacy, management of archival programs, and legal, ethical, and professional responsibilities).

+- ACA recognizes that more and more archives and records management positions require that the professional perform work in both fields.
 In addition, the lack of traditional archives positions in the current employment climate has resulted in archival professionals applying their skills and expertise in diverse contexts.
-Therefore, work, experience, and activities in records management and other allied professions can be included for credit if they clearly fall within the archival domains.
+Therefore, experience and activities in records management and other allied professions can be included for credit if they clearly fall within the archival domains.
 "Allied professions" include but are not limited to libraries, museums, records management, and oral history. - All experiences and activities can only be counted in one category at a time.
-If an activity is part of your regular employment and you claim points in Section A, do not claim points for the same activity in a later section.
-Generally, report duties that fall within your job description or part of your employment in Section A. Report "extra-curricular" activities, such as attending conferences, service, or publications, in Sections B-D. - A brief explanation or description of certain activities is required in some sections, as indicated within section instructions.
+Generally, duties that fall within your job description or part of your employment cannot be submitted for credit.
+Report "extracurricular" activities, such as attending conferences, service, or publications, in Sections B-D. - A brief explanation or description of certain activities is required in some sections, as indicated within section instructions.
 Further, if the title of an activity does not make its relevance to the archival profession self-evident, include a couple of sentences describing why it is a qualifying archival activity.